teensyp.server

 (fn handler

-([state buffer write] new-state) ;; on socket read data
+([state socket buffer] new-state) ;; on socket read data

 ([state exception])) ;; on socket close